-In 2020, (1) incident of Stalking was motivated by anti-African American bias.
-In 2022, (1) incident of Stalking was motivated by anti-LGBTQ+ hate or bias.
+4 In 2022, one incident of Stalking was motivated by anti-LGBTQ+ hate or bias.
 No other crimes in the Crimes Reported category were motivated by hate or bias.
 See the Hate Crimes category for a list of other crimes motivated by hate or bias.

-4 In 2022, (1) incident of Intimidation was motivated by anti-African American bias, (1) incident of Intimidation was motivated by anti-LGBTQ+ hate or bias, and (2) incidents of Intimidation were motivated by anti-religious (Muslim)/national origin hate or bias.
+5 In 2022, one incident of Intimidation was motivated by anti-African American bias, one incident of Intimidation was motivated by anti-LGBTQ+ hate or bias, and two incidents of Intimidation were motivated by anti-religious (Muslim)/national origin hate or bias.
+In 2023, one incident of Intimidation was motivated by anti-Caucasian bias and one incident of Intimidation was motivated by anti-Muslim bias.